-Trailing, arching stems that root where they touch soil make these plants useful as ground and bank covers.
+Trailing, arching stems that root where they touch soil make these plants useful as groundcovers and bank covers.
 Shiny dark green, oval to oblong leaves.
 Lavender-blue, five-petaled, pinwheel-shaped flowers appear in leaf joints in early spring.
 Plant the larger species and its varieties 2–2 1/2 ft. apart, dwarf kinds 1/2 ft. apart.

 European native for rock gardens or naturalizing.
 In bulb and leaf, resembles small hyacinth, but 10-i...

 From the Mediterranean and western Asia.
-To 2–3 ft. high and wide, with downy, heart-shaped, too...
+Grows to 2–3 ft. high and wide, with downy, heart-shape...

 Perennial, native from western Great Plains to Mexico.
 Grows to 8–16 in. high and 1/2 ft. or wid...